Shakti’s Work in the World

 **In 2012 Shakti published a book weaving together much of her learnings from working with women for many years.
 The book is called Sexual Awakening for Women: A Tantric Workbook and is available here.

-*That same year Shakti launched her first online offering of her training called Totality Therapy.
-Totality Therapy is a modality Shakti created over the course of her career to support others in identifying and integrating shadows and polarities in order to live life more fully and in-presence, no longer succumbing to unconscious patterns and repetitive pain.
+*That same year Shakti launched her first online offering of her training called Totality Therapy Training.
+Totality Therapy Training is a modality Shakti created over the course of her career to support others in identifying and integrating shadows and polarities in order to live life more fully and in-presence, no longer succumbing to unconscious patterns and repetitive pain.

 Here are a few podcasts that Shakti was interviewed on over the years: